The Commission

 Action 16: Work towards an enhanced single rulebook for capital markets by assessment of the need for further harmonization of EU rules and monitoring progress towards supervisory convergence, taking into account the experiences of Wirecard.

-The Commission will publish a report on potential improvements in the single rulebook for capital markets in Q1 2022.
+The Commission published a report on potential improvements in the single rulebook for capital markets in 2022.
 A consultation has also been carried out regarding the quality and enforcement of corporate reporting.
 SSMA is engaged in actions relating to supervision of capital markets in the EU.

 CMU II also includes actions that are not in the focus the SSMA.